KBVE/playful-afk/README.md

 #### Dragon Den

 A fearsome dragon's lair that provides the ultimate defensive power for your kingdom.
-The Dragon Den is home to powerful dragons that protect your realm from threats.
+Perched high in the sky, the Dragon Den is home to powerful dragons that protect your realm from above.
 As a spawn structure, it appears at the beginning of your journey, giving you early access to powerful defensive capabilities.
 This mysterious den holds great power waiting to be unleashed.

 - **Type**: DEFENSE, SPAWN
-- **Level**: GROUND
+- **Level**: SKY
-- **Benefits**: Powerful defense, dragon allies
+- **Benefits**: Powerful defense, dragon allies, aerial superiority
 - **Special**: Spawns at game start

 #### Inn

 A cozy inn where travelers rest and gather.
-This warm and welcoming establishment serves as a town hub, providing comfort and hospitality to visitors and citizens alike.
-Built on elevated ground for better visibility, the Inn appears at the start of your journey, offering a place for weary adventurers to find respite and share tales of their travels.
+Built on elevated ground for better visibility, this warm and welcoming establishment serves as a town hub, providing comfort and hospitality to visitors and citizens alike.
+As a spawn structure, the Inn appears at the start of your journey, offering a place for weary adventurers to find respite and share tales of their travels.

 - **Type**: TOWN, SPAWN
 - **Level**: ELEVATED
 - **Benefits**: Comfort, town hub, traveler services
+- **Special**: Spawns at game start

+#### Barracks

+Military training grounds where your forces hone their skills.
+Positioned on elevated ground for strategic advantage, the Barracks is essential for building and maintaining a strong army to defend your kingdom.
+Train soldiers, improve their combat abilities, and prepare them for battle.
+As a spawn structure, it appears at the beginning of your journey to ensure you have military support from day one.

+- **Type**: DEFENSE, SPAWN
+- **Level**: ELEVATED
+- **Benefits**: Military training, soldier recruitment, defense
 - **Special**: Spawns at game start